AmeliaFannin/colorwork/README.md

+Work in Progress

 Knitters use graph paper or excel spreadsheets to design color charts.
 Square graph paper cannot reflect an individual's guage (ratio of stitches to rows), and can result in distorted designs.
-This project might be useful someday.